 Research indicates that the Canadian ban on menthol cigarettes significantly increased smoking cessation among menthol smokers, with cessation rates 50 to 100 percent higher for menthol smokers than for non-menthol smokers following the implementation of the provincial and national bans.
 Given this range, I assume that a comprehensive flavor ban will raise the quit rate for menthol smokers by 75 percent relative to that of non-menthol smokers.
 Given estimates that 7.4 percent of smokers are recent quitters, this implies that almost 5.6 percent of menthol smokers would quit in the short run in response to a ban.
-Based on data from the 2018/19 Tobacco Use Supplement to the Current Population Survey (TUS-CPS), about 21.0 percent of smokers smoked menthol cigarettes in Minnesota.
-Based on the same TUS-CPS data, menthol smokers in Minnesota smoke fewer cigarettes per month, on average, than nonmenthol smokers - 286 cigarettes vs. 342 cigarettes, respectively.
-Given the prevalence of menthol smoking and lower average cigarette consumption among menthol smokers, menthol cigarettes account for approximately 18.2 percent of total cigarette consumption.
-Taken together, these data imply that a comprehensive flavor ban in Minnesota would reduce overall cigarette consumption by 1.0 percent, given increased cessation among menthol smokers.
+Based on data from the 2018/19 Tobacco Use Supplement to the Current Population Survey (TUS-CPS), about 44.8 percent of smokers smoked menthol cigarettes in Delaware.
+Based on the same TUS-CPS data. menthol smokers in Delaware smoke fewer cigarettes per month, on average, than nonmenthol smokers - 344 cigarettes vs. 409 cigarettes, respectively.
+Given the prevalence of menthol smoking and lower average cigarette consumption among menthol smokers, menthol cigarettes account for approximately 40.6 percent of total cigarette consumption.

 Among menthol smokers who continue to smoke after the ban, many will switch to non-menthol cigarettes or other tobacco products, while some will continue to smoke menthol cigarettes.
 The Canadian data suggest that roughly 70 percent of those who continue to smoke will substitute to nonmenthol cigarettes, with the remainder purchasing menthol cigarettes from jurisdictions where they continue to be available and/or from illicit sources, or switching to other tobacco/nicotine products.
-These data imply a potential reduction in tax paid cigarette sales in Minnesota due to avoidance and evasion of the ban or switching to other products of 4.3 percent.

-Together, overall tax paid cigarette sales in Minnesota would fall by 5.3 percent in response to a comprehensive flavor ban, with a corresponding reduction in cigarette tax revenues.
-Given the estimated cigarette excise tax revenues of over \$326 million in FY2024, this implies a drop of about \$17.4 million in cigarette tax revenues.
+Early experiences with the comprehensive flavor bans in Massachusetts and California suggest larger declines in tax-paid cigarette sales than implied by the Canadian experience, likely due to higher rates of menthol cigarette use in U.S. states compared to Canada.
+Taken together, these data suggest that overall tax paid cigarette sales in Delaware would fall by 35.2 percent in response to a comprehensive flavor ban, with a corresponding reduction in cigarette tax revenues.
+Given the estimated cigarette excise tax revenues of over \$88.3 million in FY2024, this implies a drop of about \$31.2 million in cigarette tax revenues.

 Projecting the impact of a comprehensive flavor ban on use of, and tax revenues from, other tobacco/nicotine products is more speculative given the limited data available.
-Using the average share of flavored tobacco product sales for the years from 2011 through 2015 and assuming that the reductions in sales of other flavored tobacco products are of a similar magnitude to the reduction in the sale of menthol cigarettes, I estimate that other tobacco product sales (excluding e-cigarettes) and resulting other tobacco product tax revenues would fall by 7.9 percent in Minnesota.
-Given the estimated other tobacco product tax revenues of \$118.3 million in FY2024, this implies a reduction in other tobacco product tax revenues of \$9.3 million.
+Using the average share of flavored tobacco product sales for the years from 2011 through 2015 for cigars and smokeless tobacco in Delaware, and assuming that the reductions in sales of other flavored tobacco products are of a similar magnitude to the reduction in the sale of menthol cigarettes, I estimate that other tobacco product sales and resulting other tobacco product tax revenues (including e-cigarettes) would fall by 30.2 percent in Delaware.
+Given the estimated other tobacco product tax revenues of \$7.0 million, this implies a reduction in other tobacco product tax revenues of \$2.1 million.

 These estimated reductions in revenues are based on limited data and research evidence and are likely to be imprecise.
-To some extent, they are likely to overstate the actual declines in revenues as they do not consider the substitution between cigarettes and other tobacco products and e-cigarettes that might result from a flavor ban and given that at least some tobacco users who quit in response to the ban may eventually relapse and consume nonflavored products.
+To some extent, they are likely to overstate the actual declines in revenues as they do not consider the substitution between cigarettes and other tobacco products and e-cigarettes that might result from a flavor ban and given that at least some tobacco users who quit in response to the ban may eventually relapse and consume non-flavored products.
 Strengthened enforcement and increased penalties on illicit traders can reduce illegal sales of flavored products and lessen the impact of the flavor ban on tobacco tax revenues.